Body art tattooing businesses and tattooists who operate in NSW have to be licensed with NSW Fair Trading.

 Once you lodge an application with Fair Trading:

 Please note it may take some time to process your application.
-If it is approved, you will receive a letter advising when to collect your licence card from your nominated Roads & Maritime Services (RMS) registry.
+If it is approved, you will receive a letter advising when to collect your licence card from your nominated Roads & Maritime Services (RMS) registry or Service NSW Centre.
 You must provide identity documents acceptable to RMS when collecting your licence.

 If your application is unsuccessful, you will receive a letter advising you of the outcome and if relevant, the reasons for the decision.
-If you disagree with the decision, you may apply to the Administrative Decisions Tribunal (ADT) for a review.
-Visit their website for more details www.adt.lawlink.nsw.gov.au
+If you disagree with the decision, you may apply to the NSW Civil and Adminstrative Tribunal (NCAT) for a review.
+Visit their website for more details http://www.ncat.nsw.gov.au

 If you conduct a body art tattooing business, even if it is not at a formal tattoo parlour, you are required to hold an operator’s licence.